Missouri State takes on UIC in MVC Tournament

 UIC Flames (12-19, 4-16 MVC) vs. Missouri State Bears (16-14, 12-8 MVC)

-TOP PERFORMERS: Donovan Clay is scoring 11.9 points per game with 5.6 rebounds and 3.5 assists for the Bears.
-Alston Mason is averaging 9.6 points and 2.4 rebounds while shooting 39.3% over the past 10 games for Missouri State.
+TOP PERFORMERS: Donovan Clay is shooting 46.9% and averaging 11.9 points for the Bears.
+Chance Moore is averaging 1.6 made 3-pointers over the last 10 games for Missouri State.

-Jace Carter is scoring 16.7 points per game with 7.0 rebounds and 1.6 assists for the Flames.
-Trevante Anderson is averaging 11.4 points over the past 10 games for UIC.
+Jace Carter is averaging 16.7 points, seven rebounds and 1.7 steals for the Flames.
+Trevante Anderson is averaging 11.4 points over the last 10 games for UIC.

 LAST 10 GAMES: Bears: 6-4, averaging 66.0 points, 32.9 rebounds, 11.9 assists, 5.7 steals and 4.8 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 65.6 points per game.